create3000/x_ite/docs/_posts/components/PointingDeviceSensor/PlaneSensor.md

 PlaneSensor converts pointing device motion into 2D translation parallel to the local Z=0 plane.

-The PlaneSensor node belongs to the **PointingDeviceSensor** component and its default container field is *children.* It is available since X3D version 2.0 or later.
+The PlaneSensor node belongs to the **PointingDeviceSensor** component and its default container field is *children.* It is available from X3D version 2.0 or later.

 ## Hierarchy